SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/reading-floats-from-console/reading-floats-from-console.md

 Console.WriteLine(centimeters);
 ```

-Let's start the program and make sure that when a value in inches is entered, we receive a correct output in centimeters:
+Let's start the program and make sure that when a value in inches is entered, we obtain a correct output in centimeters:

 ![](/assets/chapter-2-images/00.Inches-to-centimeters-01.jpg)